rsachdeva/illuminatingdeposits-gcp-trigger/README.md

 #### Testing gcf_interestcal in cloud:
 `make cloud-successful-storage-upload`
-This copes the file locally to cloud storage
+This copies the file locally to cloud storage

 ### Make steps for gcf_interestcal deployment locally:
 Steps start from root of project folder